funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 We will create a new `js` file in the `src` which will hold our web3 logic.
 In this example we are going to call it `ethereum.service.js`.
 Please note you can structure this code as you want but for us a new `.js` file makes the code nice and clean.

-We have wrote common `web3` methods to send a transaction and sign a message.
+We have written common `web3` methods to send a transaction and sign a message.
 All the other `web3` methods work the same and you can just use the standard interface to call them.

-When you sign anything an approval modal will appear for the user automatically, read [here](../information/approval-modal) for more info about them.
+When you sign anything an approval modal will appear for the user automatically - see [here](../information/approval-modal) for more info about them.

 ```js
 import Web3 from 'web3';